decales/Phoenix-Concurrency/README.md

 Both a Phoenix REST API and PostgreSQL database are deployed as containers within a Docker cluster.
-The Postgres database is connected to the API, allowing client requests to modify its data via the following endpoint:
+The Postgres database is connected to the API, allowing client requests to modify its data via the local endpoint, _localhost:5000/api/items_

-_localhost:5000/api/items_

 The API is initialized using a command ([_appendix A_](#a-phoenix-project-generation-command)) flagged to generate a Phoenix project without the additional functionalities required in the development of a Phoenix web

 application.
 In the case of a REST API, particularly in the context of this analysis, it is important to ensure the API’s foundation is as lightweight as possible.